rwxrob/zet/20220111082305/README.md

 * Just Enough Networking Knowledge
 * Polyglot Programming: Learn to Code in Go, Python, and Javascript

-Before you begin make sure you meet the requirements.
+Before you begin make sure you meet the SKILSTAK minimum requirements.

 ## Wednesday, May  4, 2022 (week 0)